Quantum Computing#

 d.
 Measuring the state#

 So far we’ve been cheating by looking at the quantum state.
 In the real world, you can’t do that.
 Instead you have to measure at the end of your circuit.
-The RunMe circuit returns two parameters.
+The run_me circuit returns two parameters.
 The second one is measurement outcomes - i.e.

 can then plot the measurement outcomes by doing

 Go ahead and measure the outcomes of a state rotated around the X axis by \(0.3\pi\).
-See that it gives you the expected raction of 0 and 1.
+See that it gives you the expected fraction of 0 and 1.
 Remember that the probability should be equal to the amplitude squared.

 Answer (start)